 In the neighborhoods of Tazibouo Université, Abattoir and Tagoura—representing 75% of the study sites—the earthworm cast samples exhibited a higher fungal species richness compared to the surrounding soils.
 Conversely, at Quartier Soleil, the soil contained more fungal genera than the casts.
 The Abattoir site displayed the greatest fungal richness, with five species identified in casts and four in soils.
-Fungal species isolated on Sabouraud medium supplemented with chloramphenicol potentially belonged to six genera of micromycetes: Mucor, Rhizopus, Trichoderma, Aspergillus, Neurosporaand Sclerotinia.
+Fungal species isolated on Sabouraud medium supplemented with chloramphenicol potentially belonged to six genera of micromycetes: Mucor, Rhizopus, Trichoderma, Aspergillus, Neurospora, and Sclerotinia.